Temazepam (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Anxiety, depression, unusual behavior, or thoughts of hurting yourself
+- Depression, anxiety, irritability, hallucinations, trouble sleeping, unusual behavior, thoughts of hurting yourself or others

 If you notice these less serious side effects, talk with your doctor: